-A children’s dentist is a dentist who is comfortable treating children of all ages.
-Dr. Jodi Day is a children’s dentist for the West Lincoln community.
-Dr.Day teaches parents the importance of primary (baby) teeth regarding the overall health of young children.
-She recommends taking your child to the dentist by age one or when the first baby tooth appears and understands how important that first dental visit is for the whole family.
-It is important to Dr. Day and the entire team at Coddington Dental to make the child feel comfortable and to educate parents and guardians on how to best care for your child’s teeth.
+Dr. Joekel teaches parents the importance of primary (baby) teeth regarding the overall health of young children.
+She recommends taking your child to the dentist by age one or when the first baby tooth appears and understands how vital that first dental visit is for the whole family.
+It is crucial to Dr. Joekel and the entire team at Coddington Dental to make your child feel comfortable.
+It’s also important to Dr. Joekel and her team to educate parents and guardians on how to care for your child’s teeth effectively.

 - Maintain your own great at-home dental habits.
 Research shows that bacteria from your mouth can pass to your children leading to a weakened immune system and putting them at higher risk for becoming ill.
-Taking care of your own oral health and treating Periodontal disease and cavities is critical.
-The bacteria that causes cavities and Periodontal disease are most often transmitted from parents to children by 15 months of age.
+Taking care of your oral health and treating Periodontal disease and cavities is critical.
+The bacteria that cause cavities and Periodontal disease are most often transmitted from parents to children by 15 months of age.
 Parents are the most important role models for maintaining good oral health.
 Even while expecting, it is highly recommended to visit the dentist for your regular checkups.

 - Begin brushing infant teeth with a washcloth starting with their very first tooth.
 Once the child is 1-3 years old, use a small soft-bristled toothbrush with a smear of toothpaste.
 Once your child can spit after brushing, usually around four years, you can begin to use a small pea-sized amount of toothpaste.